ciel-lang/CIEL/README.md

 system dependencies and you have to check a couple things on the side of lisp before proceeding.

+Implementations support:

+- CIEL is primarily developed and tested with SBCL.
+- it was reported (thanks fosskers) to compile on CCL.
+- ECL, ABCL and Allegro got issues.
+- LispWorks: cannot test due to the free version limitations.
+You're welcome to offer me a licence :)

 ## Dependencies

 ### System dependencies